 A little bit of heaven shimmered to my left as we rounded a corner.
 Where vibrant colours, and unforgiving trees playfully grow taunting the dry, and arid climate.
 Unlike the west coast the hills in these mountains are frequently scorched as summer heat waves often put Lytton as the hottest spot in Canada.
 Surrounded by pine forests, steep grassy hills give way to rockier paths and flowing single track.
 Welcome to the trails near Lytton, BC, a town where the mighty Fraser and Thompson Rivers converge, nestled below far from our reaches during my ride with my good friend Jon Mutiger.

-www.westcoastdirtriders.com) are doing an excellent job.
+As always a huge thank you to the hard working clubs that maintain the trails for our safety and enjoyment.
+The members of The West Coast Dirt Riders (www.westcoastdirtriders.com) are doing an excellent job.
 They currently maintain over 300 km of trails in the Laluwissin Creek area near Lytton.
 They are a small club and they take great pride in the trails they have created and maintained for years.
 The club also holds a popular national off-road XC race called the Monkey Wrench 100.
 This year there is a double header which includes a HS the day before the XC race on June 28 & 29.

 Cecile Gambin Photography is open, taking bookings and is practicing COVID-19 safety measures during this unprecedented time.